Casio MQ-24 series watch battery replacement

 7. Re-insert the back cover.

 Inset the strap-side tabs first and carefully press down from left-to-right until the other tabs snap over the watch body tapers.
-MOST CRITICAL that you don’t dislodge the gasket from it’s groove.
+MOST CRITICAL that you don’t dislodge the gasket from its groove.

 Ensure the back cover is flush and parallel with the watch body.
 Visually inspect every side to make sure it’s flat, and that the gasket is not pinched or protruding.